On the second day of the IGL conference I had the pleasure to help facilitate four Policy and Practice Learning Lab (PPLL) workshops.

 What works to support high growth entrepreneurship?

 For the first workshop we set out to identify what works to support high growth entrepreneurship and business growth.
-The topic of high growth firms something that Nesta helped bring to prominence and which continues to gain traction (e.g. ScaleUp Institute in the UK).
+The topic of high growth firms is something that Nesta has helped bring to prominence and which continues to gain traction (e.g. ScaleUp Institute in the UK).

 As for many PPLL workshops, our approach to answering the question was to utilise the huge pool of expertise and knowledge amongst delegates in the room.

 To get conversations started, Denis Medvedev outlined two opposing views of how useful it was for policy to focus on high growth.

 My impression from a tour of the tables and a review of the notes, was that most placed themselves to the right of the scale.
 Recognising the benefits of targeting high growth potential but with most wanting to focus support on specific drivers such as innovation.